cns-iu/hra-vccf-ftu-supporting-information/README.md

   - packages: pyvis, networkx, datashader, scanpy  ``` pip install pyvis, networkx, datashader, scanpy```
   - Organ Data

 The interactive FTU Explorer code uses single-nucleus RNA sequencing data obtained from the <a href="https://www.ebi.ac.uk/gxa/sc/experiments?species=%22homo%20sapiens%22" target="_blank">Single Cell Expression Atlas website</a> for various organs that have anatomograms attached to them.
 The reference files are loaded to obtain the gene and cell type information, which is then used to create a dataframe that includes cell type, Ensemble ID, HGNC gene ID, HGNC gene symbol, and mean expression value.
-This dataframe is then converted to a JSON file that is utilized by the iFTU explorer portal.
+This dataframe is then converted to a JSON file that is utilized by the interactive FTU explorer portal.

 To use the butterfly visualisation code, you'll need to download organ data from the <a href="https://hubmapconsortium.github.io/ccf-asct-reporter" target="_blank">ASCT+B Reporter</a> in JSON format.
 Once you have the data, you can use a graphics editor like Adobe Illustrator to combine the two networks and add a legend, title, FTUs, and any other information you need.